christophershoemaker/linuxacademy/Commands.md

 su - // become root user
-env // print environment variables top // shows spplication and processes running on the system netstat // shows the status of the network ifconfig // shows the network configurations that are set on out network devices ip addr // shows breakdown of all of the network ip addresses which // shows the location of application
+env // print environment variables top // shows spplication and processes running on the system netstat // shows the status of the network (tunap) ifconfig // shows the network configurations that are set on out network devices ip addr // shows breakdown of all of the network ip addresses which // shows the location of application